Mechanism Setup

 - • Clockwise rotation → Position decreases

-Placeholder: Zero Encoder Setup Video
+Zero the Encoder

-3️⃣ Verifying Motor Setup
+2️⃣ Verifying Motor Setup

 You'll want to make sure your motor is spinning in the expected direction.
 If the motor is getting positive voltage, it should be spinning counterclockwise.
 You can check this through tuner, with the device facing you as in the following picture.